nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    <br><br>
    ![Reference Frame Update Group Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/RefUpdateGroup.png)
    <br><br>
-7. `GroupEditCommand#run` checks if there is an update for a new group name, or a new list of persons.
-    *`GroupEditCommand#existingGroupWithTheSameName` method is called to check if the provided group name already exists in the list of groups.
+7. If a new group name is provided, `GroupEditCommand#existingGroupWithTheSameName` method is called to check if the provided group name already exists in the list of groups.
-       * If the provided group name exists within the list of groups, an exception is thrown, an error message is printed.
+   * If the provided group name exists within the list of groups, the method returns `true`.
-       * Else, the provided group name is returned to be used as the updated name for the group.
-    * It checks if there is update for the provided list of persons.
+   * Else, the method returns `false`.
+   * If `GroupEditCommand#existingGroupWithTheSameName` returns `true`, an error message is printed and control is returned to `SplitLah`.
-       * `PersonList#hasNameDuplicates` is called to check for duplicate names within the provided list of persons.
+8. If a new list of persons is provided, `PersonList#hasNameDuplicates` is called to check for duplicate names within the provided list of persons.
-          * If duplicated names are detected, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
+   * If duplicated names are detected, the method returns `true`.
-          * Else, it calls `PersonList#isSamePersonList` to check if the newly supplied list of persons is exactly the same as the old list.
+   * Else, the method returns `false`.
-             * If `PersonList#isSamePersonList` returns `true`, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
+   * If `PersonList#isSamePersonList` returns `true`, an error message is printed and control is returned to `SplitLah`.
    * Else, a new `PersonList` object to be stored is created to be used as the updated list of persons.
+9. If `GroupEditCommand#existingGroupWithTheSameName` returns `false`, which means that a valid new group name is provided, `Group#setGroupName` method is called to update the group name.
+10. If `PersonList#hasNameDuplicates` returns `false`, which means that a valid new person list is provided, `Group#setPersonList` is called to update the new person list.
-8. After the group is edited, `Manager#saveProfile` is called to save the changes to the local storage file.
+11. After the group is edited, `Manager#saveProfile` is called to save the changes to the local storage file.
-9. The `GroupEditCommand` class then prints a message indicating that a group has been successfully edited.
+12. The `GroupEditCommand` class then prints a message indicating that the group has been successfully edited.

 ### View a group
 **API reference:** [`GroupViewCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/GroupViewCommand.java)